About This Program

 Lists of Potential Internships and Jobs

-The biology curriculum is designed to provide a thorough education in classic principles and techniques, and enables students to apply these tools and concepts to contemporary issues.
-It also provides flexibility and the opportunity to explore both field and laboratory courses, from molecular to ecosystem level biology.
+The Biology curriculum at Utica University engages students in active research as the primary method of learning biology as a science, providing a thorough and diverse education in biological principles and techniques of biological inquiry.
+It provides flexibility and the opportunity to explore both field and laboratory courses, from molecular to ecosystem level biology.

 Biology at Utica